admafe/mcb185_homework/notes.md

 generally alphabetize. example: alphabetize nucleotides

+nucleotides should be lowercase, generally all variable lowercase amino acids can be uppercase letters

 use ifs when events are independent use elifs when events are reliant on prior if statements